axibase/atsd/rule-engine/notifications/hipchat.md

 ## Examples

-> Note that the alert color depends on the severity level specified in the **Logging** tab.
+The alert color depends on the severity level specified in the **Logging** tab.

 * Warning alert: